tejugn27/MultiplesTestDemo/README.md

 # MultiplesTestDemo

-This is a simple Multiples iterator displaying multiples of A until X.
+This is a iterator program displaying multiples of A until X.I have covered both the positive and negative edge cases.

 ## Assumptions
 ```shell